Okwara-Favour/Okwara-Favour/README.md

 # About me
 I am a passionate web, game developer and artist 😃.
 A huge fan of Unity, Blender, Eclipse, VS/VSCode, and any software that does not give me a headache 😅.
 If I am not modelling, drawing or programming, I can be found at a gym 🏋️‍♂️ where I release my frustations after playing chess with bugs ♟️, at a beach 🏖️, or jogging around your neighborhood 🏃‍♂️.

-- 🥱 I recently built a local website that keeps track of time spent learning some topic.
+- 🥱 I recently built a local website that keeps track of time spent learning some topic, check it out [here](https://github.com/Okwara-Favour/StudyTracker).
 - 🔭 I’m currently working on a 3d game upgrade for a previous 2d gamejam project I contributed to.
 - 👯 I’m looking to collaborate on anything that sounds fun.
 - 🤔 I’m looking for help with getting a job if you don't mind.